-The "dress-out" prison officer summoned assistance four other officers, each to hold an arm or a leg while Vogel's clothes were changed.
+The "dress-out" prison officer summoned assistance - four other officers, each to hold an arm or a leg while Vogel's clothes were changed.
 He was placed on the ground, stripped of all his clothes, and forced into the jail ensemble including the pink underwear.
 As the process went on, he shouted that he was being raped.
 The officers were aware that he was being transferred to the Psychiatric Unit.
 At the end of the "dress-out" Vogel was wheeled there in "a restraint chair."

 Vogel received treatment for a week and was then bailed out by his mother.
 On December 6, 2001, he was in his mother's car when she had a minor traffic accident.
-He was told that there was a warrant for his arrest for spitting on an officer during the dress-out, so he might be returned to jail.
-Hearing that the police were coming, he ran four or five miles from the car.
+The police were summoned.
+Before they arrived, however, Vogel left the scene and attempted to walk four or five miles to his home.
 He died the next day.
 The cause, according to the Maricopa County Medical Examiner, was acute cardiac arrhythmia.